erkac/f5-demo-lab/F5-CLI/README.md

   * Regenerate the certificate for F5 MGMT to resolve the issue in Chrome based browsers (at least) on macOS.
   * `./openssl.cnf` contains the SSL certificate configuration.

+### ./03_system_tuning.sh

+  * Does all of steps mentioned in pre-requisits, except setting the root's password.

 ### ./04_do.sh

   * Install the latest version of DO extension to BIG-IP.